airbnb/streamalert/docs/source/architecture.rst

 an S3 bucket that can be queried with Athena.
 Alerts will be retried indefinitely until they are successfully delivered, at which point they will be removed from the DynamoDB table.

-6. An "athena partition refresh" Lambda function runs periodically to onboard new StreamAlert data and alerts into their respective Athena databases for historical search.
+6. An Athena Partitioner Lambda function runs periodically to onboard new StreamAlert data and alerts into their respective Athena databases for historical search.

 Other StreamAlert components include DynamoDB tables and Lambda functions for optional rule